tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 We know that we need a users collection, so let’s start by creating that.
 By selecting the `Users Collection` option under *Resources*, we can see that **Deployd** creates a default collection with the fields `id`, `username`, and `password`. **Deployd** requires these three fields, even if you don’t plan on having a username for your users.
 One way around this is to designate the `username` field for the user’s email.
 The only criteria is that this field be unique for all users.

 We can add other fields to our user collection.
 How about location?
 We will want to know where our users live, in order to suggest other assemblies.
-We will also want their first and last names, a URL for their avatar, and some of their interests, in order to filter the assemblies we suggest for them.
+We will also want their first and last names, a URL for their avatar, and what technologies they are interested in, in order to filter the assemblies we suggest for them.
 Here are all the fields  we'll be adding to our `users` collection, along with their data type.

 ```JavaScript
 username    String